Galal36/Galal36/README.md

-# 👋 Hi, I'm Galal Ali — Full Stack Developer
+# 👋 Hi, I'm Galal Ali — Back-End Developer

-I'm a detail-oriented full-stack developer with a strong back-end focus using **Django**, **Flask**, and **PostgreSQL**, and a passion for building robust and scalable applications.
-On the front-end, I enjoy crafting responsive UIs using **React** and **Tailwind CSS**.
-My experience spans real-world projects, open-source contributions, and teaching programming to others.
+I'm a detail-oriented **back-end developer** with solid experience building robust, secure, and scalable web applications using **Django**, **Flask**, and **PostgreSQL**.
+I specialize in API development, database design, and back-end architecture.

+While my primary strength is in back-end systems, I’m also familiar with front-end tools like **React** and **Tailwind CSS**, which I use to integrate and test full product flows effectively.

 ---